-In accordance with the Official Code of Georgia Annotated (OCGA) Section 50-5B-5, the state accounting officer in cooperation with the Office of Planning and Budget is authorized to and shall adopt rules and regulations governing in-state and out-of-state travel and travel reimbursement.
-These policies should promote economy and efficiency in state government and treat employees fairly and equitably.
-Under the direction of the State Accounting Office and the Office of Planning and Budget, the University of Georgia has adopted these travel regulations effective October 1, 2006.
+The Statewide Travel Policy is provided by the State Accounting Office.
+In accordance with the Official Code of Georgia Annotated Section 50-5B-5, “The State Accounting Officer in cooperation with the Office of Planning and Budget (OPB) is authorized to and shall adopt rules and regulations governing in-state and out-of-state travel and travel reimbursement that promote economy and efficiency in state government and which treat employees fairly and equitably.”

 Each employee required to travel in the performance of official duties and entitled

 reimbursement for expenses incurred shall have prior authorization from his/her department head

 or other designated official for the purpose of his travel.
 For in-state travel each department is

 responsible for maintaining the approval record of employees authorized to travel.
 It is not

 necessary to prepare a travel authority request or obtain prior travel authority above the department level for in-state travel.
 Official travel to points outside the State, but within fifty miles of the state border, will be construed as in-state travel.

 All agencies, including the University System of Georgia, are required to follow the minimum guidelines outlined in the Statewide Travel Regulations; however, agencies are also authorized to establish policies that provide for more definitive limitations/guidelines relating to travel if the agency determines that such policies are necessary.
 Agencies are not authorized to set more lenient policies than those authorized by the Statewide Travel Regulations.

 University of Georgia follows all policies set by the University System of Georgia and Board of Regents and meets both Board of Regents policy mandates and the statutory or regulatory requirements of the state of Georgia and the federal government.